Scheduling of Tests

 A student whose academic grade has declined in the course due to an examination worth at least 40% can apply for a supplementary examination.

 The student must submit the application along with a non-refundable fee of $50.00.
 The student will then be informed of the date of the test.

 It is the student’s responsibility to apply for the supplementary exam within 90 days from the date that mark is given.

 All quizzes and exams are conducted online in real-time.
 Students must complete their quizzes and exams within the required time limit.

 In case the students can not take quizzes and exams online, students must schedule a time to take these exams in person or at the approved location under supervision.

-An approved examination environment can be any educational institute or professional offices.
-The exams will be mailed to the approved exam-supervisor who will then administer the test at an arranged time.
+An approved examination environment can be any educational institute or professional office.
+The exams will be mailed to the approved exam supervisor who will then administer the test at an arranged time.
 The supervisor will ensure the exam is kept sealed until the exam time.
 Upon completion of the exam, the tests will be sealed and sent back to the school.
-Such arrangement normally made prior to a course start date.
+Such an arrangement normally made prior to a course start date.